seblucas/alpine-homeassistant/README.md

 ```

 Of course you need to have a local user with uid 1000.

+### Plugins

+Please check the [Dockerfile](Dockerfile) for the list on dependencies embedded. any other will be downloaded automatically by Home Assistant.

 ## License
 This project is licensed under `GPLv2`.